Duality, Criticality, Anomaly, and Topology in Quantum Spin-1 Chains: Introduction

-In this paper, we focus on the KT duality and study a Hamiltonian of the form $H(\lambda) = (1-\lambda) H_{\text{Hal}} + (1+\lambda) \KT H_{\text{Hal}}\KT $, where $H_{\text{Hal}}$ is an SO(3) symmetric and short-range interacting spin-1 chain in the Haldane phase (for example, the AFM Heisenberg model).
-In other words, $H(\lambda)$ with $-1 \leqslant \lambda \leqslant 1$ interpolates between the Haldane phase and its KT dual phase ($\mathbb{Z}_2 \times \mathbb{Z}_2$ SSB phase).
+In this paper, we focus on the KT duality and study a Hamiltonian of the form $H(\lambda) = (1-\lambda) H_{\text{Hal}} + (1+\lambda) \KT H_{\text{Hal}}\KT $, where $H_{\text{Hal}}$ is an SO(3) symmetric and short-range interacting spin-1 chain in the SPT Haldane phase (for example, the AFM Heisenberg model).
+In other words, $H(\lambda)$ with $-1 \leqslant \lambda \leqslant 1$ interpolates between the Haldane phase and its KT-dual phase ($\mathbb{Z}_2 \times \mathbb{Z}_2$ SSB phase).
 Note that $\KT H(\lambda) \KT = H(-\lambda)$.
 Surprisingly, we find that the self-dual model $H(0)$ is \textit{exactly equivalent} to a $(1+1)$D spin-1/2 XXZ model doped by immobile holes, and the holes are completely absent from the low-energy theory.
 This means that the self-dual point is indeed a critical point described by a Gaussian CFT (with central charge $c=1$).
 Furthermore, we find that the effective model for $H(|\lambda|\ll 1)$ is given by the famous $(1+1)$D spin-1/2 XYZ model, which implies that there is an \textit{emergent quantum anomaly} around the self-dual point $\lambda=0$.
-To our knowledge, the idea of emergent anomaly was first proposed in Ref.~\cite{PhysRevB.104.075132}.
+To our knowledge, the idea of emergent anomaly can be found in Refs.~\cite{PhysRevB.96.195105, PhysRevB.104.075132,PhysRevB.98.085140,PhysRevX.8.031048,PhysRevB.98.125108}.